carpentries-incubator/life-sciences-workshop/_episodes/07-spreadsheets-guiding-principles.md

 >
 > Note: It's always useful when looking at a new spreadsheet for the first time to ask the question; **What is the aim of this file?** Is it ultimately to produce a plot?
 A neater, more useable
 > version of the data?
 To explore the data?
 In this case, assume the point of this file is to find the **out-of-range samples**
+> Note that the solution below are the changes that I made when looking at this problem.
+This list of changes does not necessary represent the 'right' answer.
 >
 >
 > > ## Solution